 Let’s face it – it’s very easy to get wrapped up in our emotions and lose sight of what’s REALLY happening in front of us.

-When my mother would berate me for not cutting the onion correctly or not dusting properly (or any other activity I tried to do) it was easy to get angry and fight back with my own angry words.
+When my mother would begin her verbal abuse and berate me for not cutting the onion correctly or not dusting properly (or any other activity I tried to do) it was easy to get angry and fight back with my own angry words.

 What I learned as an Occupational Therapist working with elders is that trying to understand where that anger and criticism comes from can go along way in forgiving and letting go of your own anger.